 This project seeks to address our shifting understanding of community due to both COVID 19 social distancing and the protests against systemic racial injustices and police brutality gripping cities across the nation.
 These ongoing events have some common themes.
 They both question our understanding of separation and unity.
 Discussion about both crises is centered around how to come together after spending time apart.
 They both address fears and anxieties of an unknown future.

 We intend to address these fears and anxieties by archiving and cataloging the voices we hear and see in our community.
 Their voices are speaking loudly and urgently, but the visual representations of their words are temporary.
 We fear that when the boards come down and the city goes back to normal, the messages will be lost.
 We seek to memorialize the voices of the movement and provide a platform for them to continue onward.

-(Please look to event website for final info and map.
-Updates on Instagram @amp_up_seattle as well)
+(Please look to event website for final info and map.)

 -Cal Anderson Park

 -Intersection of 23rd Ave and E Union St (Africatown)

 -Jose Rizal Bridge